Particular/ServiceControl/docs/performance.md

  - ASQ -> **160 msg/s**
  - RabbitMQ -> **152 msg/s**

 The results show that the throughput is limited by the database write speed, not the throughput of the transport.
-The identical tests for V2 and ASB showed **70 msg/s** throughput provide that V2 ASB was limited by the transport speed, not by the disk.
+The identical tests for V2 and ASB showed **70 msg/s** throughput prove that V2 ASB was limited by the transport speed, not by the disk.

-### Invistigate impact of message size on ingestion and eviction throughput
+### Investigate impact of message size on ingestion and eviction throughput

-Tests were conducted using messages of different sizes withj 5 minute retention.
+Tests were conducted using messages of different sizes with a 5 minute retention.
 RabbitMQ was used as a transport as it is known for high throughput.

  - 0 KB -> **152 msg/s**
  - 13 KB -> **140 msg/s**